seokyim8/Steam_data_pipeline/README.md

 # Steam_data_pipeline
-A data pipeline that provides with web-scraped information from Steam
+A data pipeline that provides with web-scraped information from Steam.